 Finding an internship in the film industry

-There are a number of places to look for these types of internships.
+There are a number of places to look for these types of film industry internships.
 Personally, I’ve had good luck on job search websites like Indeed.com and Internships.com.
 Your school’s career center is also a great resource, and most schools have internship fairs and professionals who can help you find the perfect fit.
 If you have a specific production company in mind, another option is to reach out to them directly through email to show interest.
-Good luck!
+Don't be afraid to exhaust all your options—it's the best way to find a great opportunity behind the scenes!